AdamMeyers/The_Termolator/README.txt

      README_fr.txt -- This describes the French version of Termolator, including installation instructions (which presume first
      installing the English version), as well as how to run the French system.
+     The French version was created by Sandra Burlaud.

 The Termolator takes two sets of documents as input a FOREGROUND set and a BACKGROUND set and finds instances of terminology that are more